 The insulation costs for buildings could not be retrieved from the Ecofys study.
 Instead, the costs originate from the BAG-data used in the Vesta energy model (Vesta Utiliteiten BAG (2016) & Vesta Utiliteiten Nieuwbouw BAG (2016)):

 - In these datasets the insulations costs are given for each insulation jump and each type of utility building.
 Since the ETM only models an average utility building, a weighted average has been calculated for the insulation costs.
-We did this based on the Dutch distribution of floor area between the different utility building types (ECN).
+This was done based on the Dutch distribution of floor area between the different utility building types (ECN).

 - The datasets report minimum and maximum insulation costs, based on taking the insulation measures on a natural vs. independent moment, respectively.
 A natural moment would be when several buildings are renovated at once, so insulation would cost less money than when one building is separately insulated on an independent moment.
-For new buildings we have assumed the insulation costs to be the minimum and for existing buildings we have taken the average of the minimum and maximum costs.
+For new buildings it is assumed that the insulation costs to be the minimum and for existing buildings the average of the minimum and maximum costs are taken.

 The above assumptions result in the following insulation costs for an average utility building: